wavesplatform/waves-lessons/EN/How Waves Works/c. Waves Networks, Their Types, and Application/lesson.md

 ## Mainnet, Testnet, Stagenet ##

-In our platform, there are 3 different networks:
+In our platform, there are 3 different networks within the Waves blockchain.<br>
+All of the nodes are united within a network they are connected to:

 - **<ins>Mainnet</ins>**:<br>
   The main Waves network where tokens have real value.<br>